 Krispie Creations is sure to make you snap, crackle and pop (I can’t believe I just wrote that)!
 I don’t know about you, but I could live off of a steady diet of Coke, pizza and Rice Krispy Treats.
 The latter are not only tasty morsels of crispy goodness, but Krispie Creations will show you that they are a whole lot of fun too!
+We recently did this for our Christmas party and our students had a blast with it.

 PREP TIME– 30-60 Minutes